Structured output in Azure OpenAI

 In this series, we have examined the basics of Azure Open AI, using the chat completions API, streaming responses, and finally, single and multi-tool calling.
 In today’s article, we will examine how to return structured output from the LLM response.
 We will first examine structured output without function calling and then update the earlier multi-function calling example to output JSON instead of text.

-parameter of a request to the LLM.
+Structured outputs tell an LLM to follow the schema represented by the response_format parameter of a request to the LLM.
 We can use Pydantic to build the schema.

 Take a look at this example.